 Dean Michelle J. Anderson

-Dean Anderson is an honors graduate of the University of California, Santa Cruz, where she earned a B.A. in Community Studies in 1989 and the Chancellor's Award for outstanding academic achievement.
-She graduated from Yale Law School in 1994, where she was Notes Editor of the Yale Law Journal, Editor of the Yale Journal of Law & Feminism, and Research Fellow in the Program in Civil Liability.
-At Yale, she also received research fellowships from the Orville H. Schell Center for International Human Rights and the Ford Foundation in Public International Law.
+Dean Anderson is a 1989 honors graduate of the University of California, Santa Cruz, where she earned the Chancellor's Award for outstanding academic achievement.
+She graduated from Yale Law School in 1994, where she was Notes Editor of the Yale Law Journal.
+At Yale, she received research fellowships from the Orville H. Schell Center for International Human Rights and the Ford Foundation in Public International Law.

 Following law school, Dean Anderson clerked on the United States Court of Appeals for the Ninth Circuit for Judge William A. Norris.
-She then worked at Georgetown University Law Center in the Appellate Litigation Program and the Institute for Public Representation.
-There she earned an LL.M. in Advocacy, representing clients pursuing a range of civil rights claims and criminal appeals.
+She then worked at Georgetown University Law Center in the Appellate Litigation Program and the Institute for Public Representation where she earned an LL.M. in Advocacy and represented clients pursuing a range of civil rights claims and criminal appeals.

-Dean Anderson was a member of the faculty of Villanova University School of Law from 1998 to 2006.
-She has also been a Visiting Scholar at the University of Cape Town, South Africa, a Visiting Professor at the University of Pittsburgh School of Law, and a Visiting Associate Professor at Georgetown University Law Center.
+Dean Anderson was a member of the Villanova University School of Law faculty for eight years.
+She has been a Visiting Scholar at the University of Cape Town, South Africa, a Visiting Professor at the University of Pittsburgh School of Law, and a Visiting Associate Professor at Georgetown University Law Center.

-Dean Anderson is a member of the New York City Bar Association's Task Force on New Lawyers in a Changing Profession and is the co-chair of its Subcommittee on Unmet Legal Needs.
-She is the former Policy Chair for the National Alliance to End Sexual Violence.
+Dean Anderson is a member of the American Law Institute and the New York City Bar Association's Task Force on New Lawyers in a Changing Profession, where she is Chair of the Committee on Unmet Legal Needs.